Lachlan-Cribb/website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-I am a PhD student working on causal inference methods with a particular applied focus in observational dementia research.
+I am a PhD student working on causal inference methods with an applied focus in dementia prevention.

 I will be using this website to share notes on causal inference concepts, stats and R programming, and whatever other issues I run into along the way.